BBC Two "Striped" ident

-The Striped 2 was an ident used by BBC2 between 28 December 1974 and 16 June 1979.
+The Striped 2 was an ident used by BBC 2 between c.
+28 December 1974 and c.
+23 June 1979.
+(Note: A recording of this ident in use on 21 June is known to exist; its replacement was in use by 23 June.)
 The ident featured a numeral 2 made out of horizontal lines.

 Launch

 In 1974, the new look was to replace the previous look which had been going in one form or another for seven years.
-The tenth anniversary of BBC2 was also that year, and so a new ident would have been greatly appreciated to celebrate the station.
-The new look would also coincide with the updated mirror globe look used by BBC1 and a new look to both channels as a whole.
+The tenth anniversary of BBC 2 was also that year, and so a new ident would have been greatly appreciated to celebrate the station.
+The new look would also coincide with the updated mirror globe look used by BBC 1 and a new look to both channels as a whole.